magala20-alt/Smarty_OS_AI_In_Robotics/README.md

 # Smarty_OS_AI_In_Robotics
 ## Description
 Smarty OS is an educational AI-powered DoFBOT robot designed to help children explore robotics through interactive play.
-Using a child-friendly graphical interface, kids can type simple commands such as “Where is the giraffe?”, or they can select an animal directly through picture-based buttons.
+Using a child-friendly graphical interface, kids can type simple commands such as “grab zebra”, or they can select an animal directly through picture-based buttons.
 Smarty OS then uses computer vision and robotics control to locate the correct toy animal on the shelf and attempt to pick it up.

 After retrieving the requested animal, the GUI updates to confirm that the item has been successfully found.
 This project provides a fun hands-on introduction to AI and robotics concepts.